SCHOOL OF AGING STUDIES RESEARCH PROGRAM

 Public Policy and Long-Term Care:

-Studies examining the effects of informal care- giving, assisted living, nursing homes, hospice and palliative care on cost, quality of care, and the health and well-being of older adults.
+Studies examine the effects of informal care- giving, assisted living, nursing homes, hospice and palliative care on cost, quality of care, and the health and well-being of older adults.
 This research informs the development and evaluation of programs and policies to improve long-term care, assisted living, and end-of-life care.

-Sleep, Stress, and Healthy Aging:
+Sleep, Stress, and Health (Stealth) lab: